GovReady/govready-q/deployment/govready-wazuh/README.md

 If you prefer, you can omit `-d`, and then output will be printed to your console window.
 If you hit `^C`, the containers will shut down gracefully.
 If you hit `^C^C` they will be terminated immediately.

-TKTK Two containers will be created, one for each "service" (as they're called in Docker Compose).
+Multiple containers will be created, one for each "service" (as they're called in Docker Compose).

-TKTK Docker Compose gives these containers names like `docker-compose-nginx_govready-q_1` and `docker-compose-nginx_nginx_1`.
-These are three-part names, with the parts separated by underscores.  `docker-compose-nginx` comes from the name of this project (the directory it's in).
-The second element is the service name (`govready-q` or `nginx`).
-The third element is a serial number (ascending from 1) for multiple instances of the same service.
-The `docker-compose.yml` file here only specifies one instance, so the number will always be `1`.

 You can check the status of the containers:

 ```bash
 docker-compose ps
 ```

+For additional information on wazuh containers, including configuration information, see: [https://github.com/wazuh/wazuh-docker](https://github.com/wazuh/wazuh-docker)

 ## Specify Parameters